libopencm3/libopencm3/README.md

 The most heavily tested toolchain is "gcc-arm-embedded" https://launchpad.net/gcc-arm-embedded

-Other toolchains _should_ work, but have not been nearly as well tested.
+Other toolchains _should_ work, but they have not been nearly as well tested.
-Toolchains targeting linux, such as "gcc-arm-linux-gnu" or the like are _not_ appropriate.
+Toolchains targeting Linux, such as "gcc-arm-linux-gnu" or the like are _not_ appropriate.

 _NOTE_ We recommend, that you use g-a-c version 2.8 2014q3 or newer